Variational Neural Stochastic Differential Equations with Change Points

 \subsection{Algorithm Summary}

-Let $\bftheta=\{\bftheta_0, \bftheta_1, \bftheta_h\}$ denote the ``decoder" parameters and $\bfphi$ denote the parameters of the variational approximation.
+Let $\bftheta=\{\bftheta_0, \bftheta_1, \bftheta_h\}$ denote the ``decoder" parameters. {Consider a variational approximation $q_{\bfphi}(\z_0|\x_{\rm obs})$ of the posterior of the initial state, where $\bfphi$ denote the parameters of the variational approximation}.
 We train the neural SDE model with change points using an iterative algorithm, where each iteration of the algorithm has two steps.
 In the first step, given the current change point estimate $\nu^{(i-1)}$, we update the model parameters $\bftheta^{(i)}\leftarrow{\bftheta}^{(i-1)}$ and the variational parameters $\bfphi^{(i)}\leftarrow\bfphi^{(i-1)}$ by maximizing the ELBO.
 In the second step, given the current value of the model parameters $\bftheta^{(i)}$, we update the change point ${\nu}^{(i)}\leftarrow {\nu}^{(i-1)}$ by maximizing the marginal likelihood of the observed data.
 We present pseudocode for the training algorithm in Algorithm \ref{alg:iterative_training} and discuss each of the two steps in more details in the following.